-Today, I am continuing the countdown to Cinco de Mayo, and this time, I have a recipe that is hearty enough to be a main dish for vegetarians and perfectly suited to be a side dish for carnivores.
+Today, I am continuing the countdown to Cinco de Mayo, and this time, I am making Brown Rice and Bean Bake.
+It’s hearty enough to be a main dish for vegetarians and perfectly suited to be a side dish for carnivores.

 I know that sometimes cooking rice can seem intimidating.
 If you don’t get it just right, you can end up with a burned and/or gooey mess sticking to the bottom of your pot.
 Well, a long time ago, my mother taught me a super shortcut for cooking rice that I have been using for over 30 years.
 It does not require a rice cooker or any special measuring.
 The trick is to basically cook the rice just like pasta–boil it in water and drain when done.
 When my mother taught me this, I was using white rice, so it needed to cook for 15 to 20 minutes.
 Brown rice takes longer, so be prepared to cook it for 35 minutes.
 Of course, if you already have a tried and true method to make your rice, by all means use it!

 Mix together and bake

 Once you have the rice cooked, this dish comes together very quickly, and then bakes in the oven, which gives you time to whip up a(nother) batch of margaritas.

 First, mix all ingredients together and place in a casserole dish.

 Reserve 1/4 cup of the cheese to sprinkle on top before baking

 Bake, covered, for 30-40 minutes at 375°F

 Brown Rice and Bean Bake makes the perfect side for your Tex-Mex favorites!
 Make some salsa chicken for tacos and burritos and enjoy your meal!